 “Of course, I know.
 I was there,” the detective recalls heavily.

 “Tell me, please.
-I need to know,” Christophe pleads.
+I need to know,” Christopher pleads.

 “Alright.
 I hope you can glean even more experience from the full story.”

 “Then tell me!
 Don’t drag it out!”
-Christophe urges from the stage, like the main character of a dramatic play.
+Christopher urges from the stage, like the main character of a dramatic play.

 “Alright.
 Listen carefully,” Caines unbuttons his coat and sits down in the middle of the first row of audience seats.
 “A catastrophic situation happened in the country back then.
 The stock market collapsed overnight.
 The news reached the top brass of our city.
 All the prominent figures gathered.
 Your father was leading the meeting.
 He asked me to come for peacekeeping.
 All the city residents’ money turned out to be invested in the securities of bankrupt firms owned by the elite.
 The best economists figured out how to get the rest of the money out.
 But not for the people; for the elite, to save their fortunes.”